 An increased number of attractive candidates

 Tightly niched startups struggle to find candidates in the area who tick all of the boxes.
-By broadening the search to more remote locations, you are likely to connect with a person who possesses all the necessary qualities.
+By broadening the search to more remote locations, you will likely connect with someone who possesses all the necessary qualities.

 No Ruby developer in your town?
 Not a problem – there’s bound to be one across the border, and they might even have experience working on projects similar to yours.

 Expanding the search for talented employees to remote locations can potentially result in one more advantage: lowered cost of work.
-You might agree: for a rising startup with limited funding, all cost-cutting options should be explored.
+You might agree: all cost-cutting options should be explored for a rising startup with limited funding.

-For some countries, this means going way out of their comfort zone and establishing offshoring offices.
-Yes, a different time zone, language, and culture can be an issue, but far from an unsolvable one – be extra sure that you’ve found the candidate or a team who is worth it.
+This means going way out of their comfort zone and establishing offshoring offices for some countries.
+So, yes, a different time zone, language, and culture can be an issue, but far from an unsolvable one – be extra sure that you’ve found the candidate or a team who is worth it.

 Better connection with the target market

-If you are thinking about conquering remote marketplaces, consider forming a local team.
+If you are considering conquering remote marketplaces, consider forming a local team.
 Not only will they serve as your primary point of contact, but they will also be the ones to help you with the unknown.

-Here’s the deal – no matter how well you investigate a market, its climate, and customer needs, your knowledge will never beat that of a local person.
-They will successfully break language and cultural barriers, enabling you to compete with the previously-established local startups from your industry.
+Here’s the deal – no matter how well you investigate a market, climate, and customer needs, your knowledge will never beat that of a local person.
+However, they will successfully break language and cultural barriers, enabling you to compete with the previously established local startups from your industry.

-While a different time zone is one of the most commonly cited disadvantages of employee distribution, it doesn’t come without its perks.
-Opening remote offices also mean that you can always have a team working as the others are resting.
-For startups that intend to target the global market, 24/7 availability can mean the top and flop difference.
+While a different time zone is one of the most commonly cited disadvantages of employee distribution, it doesn’t come without perks.
+Opening remote offices also means having a team working as the others are resting.
+24/7 availability can tell the top and flop difference for startups that target the global market.